misalcedo/ppp/README.md

 assert_eq!(header, v1::Header::try_from(header.as_str()).unwrap().to_string());
 ```

-For the binary version use:
+To parse or generate the binary version use:
 ```rust
 use ppp::v2;
 use std::net::SocketAddr;